jackstapleton/rdb-autoscaling/whitepaper.md

 aws autoscaling terminate-instance-in-auto-scaling-group --instance-id i- --should-decrement-desired-capacity
 ```

-As these are unix commands we can run them in kdb+ using `system`.
+As these are unix commands we can run them in kdb+ using `system`, and we can use `.j.k` to parse the results as they will be in `json`.

 ##### asg/util.q